munificent/craftinginterpreters/book/a-map-of-the-territory.md

 To get around that, hackers like Martin Richards and Niklaus Wirth, of BCPL and Pascal fame, respectively, made their compilers produce *virtual* machine code.
-Instead of instructions for some real chip, they'd produce code for a hypothetical, idealized machine.
+Instead of instructions for some real chip, they produced code for a hypothetical, idealized machine.
 Wirth called this **"p-code"** for "portable", but today, we generally call it **bytecode** because each instruction is often a single byte long.

-Each synthetic instruction set was designed to map a little more closely to the language's semantics, and not be so tied to the peculiarities of any one computer architecture and its accumulated historical cruft.
-You can think of it like a dense, binary encoding of the language's low-level semantics.
+These synthetic instructions are designed to map a little more closely to the language's semantics, and not be so tied to the peculiarities of any one computer architecture and its accumulated historical cruft.
+You can think of it like a dense, binary encoding of the language's low-level operations.

 ### Virtual machine

 If your compiler produces bytecode, your work isn't over once that's done.
-Since there is no chip that speaks your bytecode, it's your job to translate.
+Since there is no chip that speaks that bytecode, it's your job to translate.
 Again, you have two options.
 You can write a little mini-compiler for each target architecture that converts the bytecode to native code for that machine.
 You still have to do work for <span name="shared">each</span> chip you support, but this last stage is pretty simple and you get to reuse the rest of the compiler pipeline across all of the machines you support.
+You're basically using your bytecode as an intermediate representation.

 <aside name="shared">

 The basic principle here is that the farther down the pipeline you can push the architecture-specific work, the more of the earlier phases you can share across architectures.

 There is a tension, though.
 Many optimizations, like register allocation and instruction selection, work best when they know the strengths and capabilities of a specific chip.
 Figuring out which parts of your compiler can be shared and which should be target-specific is an art.

 </aside>

 Or you can write a **virtual machine** (**"VM"**), a program that emulates a hypothetical chip supporting your virtual architecture at runtime.
-Running bytecode in a VM is slower than translating it to native code ahead of time because every instruction must be simulated at runtime as it executes.
+Running bytecode in a VM is slower than translating it to native code ahead of time because every instruction must be simulated at runtime each time it executes.
 In return, you get simplicity and portability.
 Implement your VM in, say, C, and you can run your language on any platform that has a C compiler.
 This is what our second interpreter does.